mvt-project/mvt/docs/android/methodology.md

 For more information, refer to the [AndroidQF project documentation](https://github.com/mvt-project/androidqf).

+## Android Intrusion Logs

+On devices where the user has opted into Android's [**Advanced Protection Mode**](https://support.google.com/android/answer/16339980) and turned on the optional Intrusion Logging featrue, Android can create and archive structured *Intrusion Logs* in an encrypted format.
+These logs record DNS queries, outbound network connections, process starts, ADB activity and other security-relevant events, and are a high-fidelity complement to the rest of an AndroidQF acquisition.
+The logs are generated on-device and encrypted before being stored in the Google account associated with the device.
+The encryption key is protected by the user device PIN.
+The intrusion log data is not accessible to Google.

+AndroidQF will prompt the user to download, decrypt and collect device intrusion logs as part of an acquisition.
+When they are present, `mvt-android check-androidqf` will automatically run the intrusion-log checks alongside the other AndroidQF modules — no extra command is required.
+This is the recommended workflow for Android forensic analysis with MVT.

+For cases where intrusion logs were collected outside of an AndroidQF acquisition, the standalone `mvt-android check-intrusion-logs` command can analyse them directly.
+See [Check Android Intrusion Logs](intrusion_logs.md) for details, and the [feature announcment from Amnesty International's Security Lab](https://securitylab.amnesty.org/latest/2026/05/android-intrusion-logging-as-a-new-source-of-data-for-consensual-forensic-analysis/) for background on the data source.

 ## Android Debug Bridge analysis removed

 The ability to analyze Android devices directly over ADB has been removed from MVT.
+Direct extraction of data from ADB was error-prone and frequently resulted in inconsistent data collection between ADB and AndroidQF acquisitions.
 Use AndroidQF for device acquisition and `mvt-android check-androidqf` for analysis.

 ## Check an Android Backup (SMS messages)